-Ireland Hidden Gems is an independent travel website written by Irish travel writer and photographer Susan Byron a native of Dublin, now living in County Clare.
-It is designed to highlight only the very best of what my country has to offer the independent traveller or curious browser.
-It is about quality not quantity, which is why my recommendations are limited to the Top 10 in each category instead of a Hit or Miss List of multiple choices.
-Based on five years of personal research and a lifetime of experience, these are listed under titles, which include the spectacular landscapes historic castles, mysterious sacred places as well as our rich culture ancient traditions and much more besides.
+Ireland's Hidden Gems is an independent Ireland travel website written by Irish travel writer, photographer and adventurer Susan Byron, a native of Dublin, now living on the West Coast of Ireland in County Clare.
+It is designed to highlight only the very best of what Ireland has to offer the independent traveller or curious web browser and is about quality not quantity.
+Which is why my recommendations are limited to the Top 10 in each category, rather than a generic list of multiple hit or miss choices.
+These recommendations are based on 14 years of extensive, personal research and a lifetime's experience as a proud citizen of Ireland....

 The Hidden Gems are those little known, extra special places or things to do and see around Ireland that you won't find in any of the regular guidebooks.
 For example, did you know that nearby the Cliffs of Moher there is an ancient holy well named after St Brigid who was a Celtic Goddess long before she was known as a Christian Saint !
 A golden beach at Fanore derived from the Irish 'Fáinne an Óir' which means Ring of Gold, boat trips to the Aran Islands not to mention some of the best surfing and traditional music in the West of Ireland....

 I have been conducting luxury guided Tours of Ireland's Hidden Gems for small groups now since 2017 with many happy clients and lots of referral business (see reviews) These tours have gone from strength to strength and apart from 2020 when we couldn't travel, they have gained momentum with 3 Irish Tours per year now.
 I have remained true to my original plan of personally guided, small group tours, that are gently paced with top quality, unique and authentically Irish lodgings with first class cultural experiences.